 If your current asphalt shingling job is the very last new roof you want to put on for a while, you should consider using a super-durable product.
 These are made of the usual mixture of asphalt and colored granules, but include an extra measure of fiberglass reinforcement.
 The best of these come with a 50-year warranty.
 Typical asphalt shingles have only a 20 to 25 year life span.

 Will you install your own new roof?
 Here’s a little trick I discovered . . .
-When the cap shingles of one roof meet the surface of another, it can be hard to get the shingles to conform properly to the shape.
+When the cap shingles of one roof meet the surface of another, it can be hard to get the shingles to bend properly to the shape.
 The heat of the sun will soften the shingles and make this happen in time, but until then a hot melt glue gun does wonders.
-The photo here shows my hot melt gun on top of a roof after using it to glue down the cap shingle of one roof where it meets another roof.
+The photo above shows my hot melt gun on top of a roof after using it to glue down the cap shingle of one roof where it meets another.

 New Roof Option#2: Metal Roofing

 Metal roofing materials are the chameleons of the building supply world.
 No other product has undergone as extensive a visual change since popular acceptance, in this case more than 50 years ago.

 Metal roofing used to be available in nothing more than dull, grey sheets of galvanized steel.
 Now you can get them in colorful, durable, factory-applied finishes, look-alike textures and attractive coatings.
 You can also get sheets of metal roofing, for instance, that look like clay tile, but go up fast and can be supported by any standard roof structure.
 Products that include fine stone chips bonded to steel look something like shakes or slate, but go on more quickly and boast warranties as long as 50 years.